Robert Steinadler, 9 months ago

 When the Bitcoin blockchain went public in January 2009 a few people were introduced to the concept of mining a cryptocurrency.
 Fast forward: It is the year 2022 and most people already know what mining is and that it requires a lot of resources and is therefore not profitable for most retail investors.
-Staking on the other hand allows investors to earn a passive income without investing huge sums into hardware or electricity.
+Staking on the other hand allows investors to passively earn more crypto without investing huge sums into hardware or electricity.

 What is staking?
 How does it work and how can you earn income by staking?
 In this article, we are going to introduce you to the technology and how to get started on LiteBit.